Fernandinho (footballer, born April 1981): Career

 This led to renewed interest from top Brazilian clubs and during the 2007 season Fernandinho's contract was purchased by top Brazilian side Cruzeiro.
 With Cruzeiro, Fernandinho quickly established himself as the club's starting left-back and helped them capture the 2008 and 2009 Minas Gerais State League.
-He suffered an ACL injury in 2009 which kept him out of action for most of the 2009 season, however upon returning he has drawn interest from top European clubs AC Milan and Fenerbache, which considered him a possible replacement for the departed Roberto Carlos.
+He suffered an ACL injury in 2009 which kept him out of action for most of the 2009 season, however upon returning he drew interest from top European clubs AC Milan and Fenerbache, which considered him a possible replacement for the departed Roberto Carlos.